jder/orisa/README.md

 # TODO

+* sessions so websocket reconnect re-connects to user
+* chat history
+* passwords
+* ping/pong
+* make /login need to be at start of a line
+* private object state (orisa.set_state("foo", "whatever")) and public attrs orisa.get_attr(object, "foo") / orisa.set_attr("foo", "something")
+* presence
 * Send lua code from UI to be evalued in your user object
+* capability model
 * Reload lua code from github via command
-* private object state (orisa.set_state("foo", "whatever")) and public attrs orisa.get_attr(object, "foo") / orisa.set_attr("foo", "something")
-* capability model